Rickkk2/Projet-Optimisation/README.md

 # Projet Optimisation

+Group work on nonlinear optimization whose objective was to use the SQP algorithm to find the lightest possible launcher to put a satellite of a given mass into orbit at a given altitude.

-Group work for the course *Projet Optimisation* of the MSc in Mathematical Engineering at Sorbonne Université.
+Done for the course *Projet Optimisation* of the MSc in Mathematical Engineering at Sorbonne Université.

 Submitted in January 2023.